Be in the kNOW: Local SEO for Small Business

 The other kicker: Many manufacturing companies don’t usually (automatically) add new shops to their Product/Store Locator.
 They leave it up to the retailers.

-In order to get set up, you’ll need to reach out to each individual manufacturer by going to their contact or affiliate page and submitting an application to be added on to their locator.
+To get set up, you’ll need to reach out to each manufacturer by going to their contact or affiliate page and submitting an application to be added on to their locator.

 Also, some manufacturers (with store locators) list their clients’ websites as a hyperlink, which can give you a backlink (if they don’t use the <nofollow> tag).
 Since most of those sites don’t use them, it can, in turn, help your website rank a little better and bring more highly qualified visitors to your website/store.